Multi-Speed vs. Variable Speed Furnaces

-Who knew that there were so many options when shopping for a new furnace?
+Who knew there were so many options when shopping for a new furnace?
 Size, brand, efficiency level, type of speed… it can be overwhelming!
-When looking for a furnace it is important to have a qualified consultant that you can trust to help you navigate the waters.
-However, it’s also helpful to have an idea of what is out there before making the plunge.
-So, this post will focus on the difference between multi-speed and variable speed furnaces.
+When looking for a furnace, it is essential to have a qualified consultant that you can trust to help you navigate the waters.
+However, knowing what is out there before the plunge is also helpful.
+So, this post will focus on the difference between multi-speed and variable-speed furnaces.

-Outside temperatures vary throughout the fall and winter, which means that your furnace works at different speeds, depending on the temperature, in order to heat your home.
-When it is cold out, the furnace needs to run faster and harder.
-Multi-speed furnaces have a few set speeds that the furnace can operate at, whereas variable speed furnaces are much more flexible.
-Think of a multi-speed furnace like a ladder and a variable speed furnace like a ramp.
-A multi-speed furnace might just have HIGH, MEDIUM, and LOW settings whereas a variable speed unit would be able to run at speeds in between.
+Outside temperatures vary throughout the fall and winter, so your furnace works at different speeds, depending on the temperature, to heat your home.
+The furnace needs to run faster and harder when it is cold out.
+Multi-speed furnaces have a few set speeds that the furnace can operate at, whereas variable-speed furnaces are much more flexible.
+Think of a multi-speed furnace as a ladder and a variable-speed furnace as a ramp.
+A multi-speed furnace might have HIGH, MEDIUM, and LOW settings, whereas a variable-speed unit would be able to run at speeds in between.

 What are the pros and cons of each?
-Price is a big factor.
+Price is a significant factor.
 Multi-speed furnaces typically cost less to install.
-However, variable speed furnaces are more efficient and will end up saving you more in the long run.
-Because of its ability to be flexible, a variable speed furnace can really meet the needs of your home, while a multi-speed furnace might be running faster or slow than necessary.
-This can waste money and it means you are not as comfortable as possible.
+However, variable-speed furnaces are more efficient and will save you more in the long run.
+Because of its flexibility, a variable-speed furnace can meet the needs of your home, while a multi-speed furnace might run faster or slower than necessary.
+This can waste money, so you are not as comfortable as possible.

 Why Choose Flame Heating, Cooling, Plumbing & Electrical?